-We want all pupils at Coulsdon to become competent and independent mathematicians.
+We want all pupils at Coulsdon C of E Primary School to become competent and independent mathematicians.
 Our maths teaching aims to develop children’s fluency, reasoning and problem solving and the ‘mastery approach’ to teaching maths is an underlying principle.
 This gives all children the opportunity to deepen their mathematical understanding, make connections and reason maths.

-At Coulsdon, we use White Rose Maths (WRM) to lead our planning.
+At Coulsdon C of E Primary School, we use White Rose Maths (WRM) to lead our planning.
 It links to the aims and objectives of the National Curriculum, has number at it’s heart and provides plenty of opportunities to build reasoning and problem solving elements into the curriculum.
 To supplement our planning, we use Twinkl (Dive into Mastery), NRich and NCETM resources.
 In addition to WRM, children participate in regular mathematical investigations, to enable them to demonstrate deeper understanding of their mathematical knowledge and skills.

 We believe that all children should have the opportunity to build competency by taking the Concrete, Pictorial and Abstract (CPA) approach.
 This is particularly true when introduced to a new concept.